How To Carve

 1. Diverging skis: Do your skis move apart like a fork in the road when you’re in the fall line?
 Or does the outside ski slide down as you bring them across at the end of the turn?
 You are balanced on the inside ski; without weight on the middle of the ski it will not bend, so the outside ski simply tracks forward when you point it down the hill.
 And at the end of the turn your weight isn’t holding it in the snow, so it won’t grip, it will skid.
 Try unweighting the inside ski, while you move your head over the outside foot.

 3. Losing the Tails: at the end of the turn, right when you need grip, many people lose it on the tail of the outside ski, resulting in a downstem skid and recovery, rather than a smooth completion and transition - ruining their perfect railroad tracks in the snow.
-This can happen because a skier is too focussed on 'getting forward' rather than responding to their building pressures and staying centered on the balls of the feet.
-If this happens you need to slightly shift your balance towards the heels to move the pressure back from the nose of the skis and into the zone under your feet.
+This can happen because a skier is too focussed on 'getting forward'.
+If this happens you need to slightly shift your balance towards the heels.
 Try pulling back the inside foot and if necessary push the outside foot forward to move your weight backwards relative to the outside ski.
 Keep the heel grounded and keep the tail of the ski gripping as you enter the transition.

 4. Chatter: Sometimes, on the hardest of icy days, there just isn’t enough grip to be found, and you go for a slide and take what you can get.
 Most of the time however, it is possible to make a ski glide cleanly through a turn without chattering in and out of the snow.
 Pay attention to where it is chattering.
 Is it the tips?
 You need more pressure on the front of the ski; pull the feet back underneath you.
 Is it chattering under the foot?
 Balance, don’t brace.
 You need to find a balance between being strong enough to resist pressure, and loose enough to allow the ski to work.
 Falling down the hill and letting the skis catch you, feeling like a sack of spuds over the outside ski, will result in a far smoother turn than pushing and forcing the edge into the snow looking for grip.